Mayofdbells/To-Do-App/README.md

 # To-Do-App
-A simple app for checking tasks list
+A simple app for checking tasks list.